Backwards & Forward in Heels

 In fact, I was using Enovid, the first birth control pill that came to market five years earlier.
 It was so overloaded with hormones that we did, indeed, get sick.
 Initially introduced for menstrual problems, then prescribed as a birth control pill for married women only, Enovid caused dizziness, extreme nausea, and severe headaches for most women.
 For some of us, it also caused blood clots, for others, heart attacks.

-And, like most women, I was paid less than the man who sat next to me, even though we did the same job, or I had more experience, or trained him, or in one rare blip, was his boss.
+Like most women, I was paid less than the man who sat next to me, even though we did the same job, or I had more experience, or trained him, or in one rare blip, was his boss.

 I never made it past a couple of episodes of Mad Men.
 It should have come with trigger warnings.